puppetlabs/puppet-docs/source/guides/from_source.markdown

 Using Puppet From Source
 ========================

-Puppet is currently implemented in Ruby and uses standard Ruby libraries.
-You should be able to run Puppet on any Unix-style host with Ruby.
-Windows support is planned but not currently available.
+Puppet is implemented in Ruby and uses standard Ruby libraries.
+You should be able to run Puppet on any Unix-style host with ruby.
+Windows support is planned for future releases.

 * * *